anderejd/wasm-bindgen-minimal-example/README.md

 Use the `build.sh` script to build this example and start the local webserver.
 On Windows, use git bash.

-The code and scripts in this example is based on a combination of the two official minimal examples [without-a-bundler][1] and [without-a-bundler-no-modules][2].
+The code and scripts in this example are based on a combination of the two official minimal examples [without-a-bundler][1] and [without-a-bundler-no-modules][2].